 In The News

-The UVDART team lost a valued member and leader – Ann Ackley – this spring.
+The UVDART team lost a valued member and leader, Ann Ackley, in 2020.
 Ann was instrumental in UVDART’s early and formative years and served as Chair for several years.
-We miss Ann and are amazed at everything she was involved with as a volunteer.
-Read the Valley News article.
+In her honor, the Ann Ackley Memorial Animal Support Fund was established.
+Read more here.

 Liz Gage, Secretary